Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v5/breaking-changes/_index.en.md

 description: Overview of breaking changes introduced into app nuget packages in v5.0.0.
 ---

-## 1. Update the Altinn.App* package refrences to version 5.3.0.
+## 1. Update the Altinn.App* package references to version 5.3.0.

 Navigate to your application repository and find App.csproj in the App folder.

-Once you locate the file, update the Altinn.App.* package refrences to version 5.3.0.
+Once you locate the file, update the Altinn.App.* package references to version 5.3.0.

 ```xml
     <PackageReference Include="Altinn.App.Api" Version="5.3.0">